 Get up early the next day, especially if it’s in the summer months, and go on one of the Sightseeing Cruises that include Dolphin And Seal Swimming.
 This unbelievable experience leaves the Sorrento pier.

-Head back to Melbourne, which is only an hour to the Melbourne Central Business district, Maybe stay another night in town, drop your rental car off or catch the Skybus to Melbourne Airport.
+Head back to Melbourne, which is only an hour to the Melbourne Central Business district.
+Maybe stay another night in town, drop your rental car off or catch the Skybus to Melbourne Airport.

 We hope our suggestions for a 7-day trip to Victoria, Australia, are helpful.
 It’s the best 7-day travel itinerary you’ll find for exploring this mesmerising region.
 From the iconic Great Ocean Road to the cultural hub of Melbourne, our itinerary ensures you make the most of your time in Victoria.

-Get ready to embark on an extraordinary journey through Victoria, Australia, and create lifelong memories.
+Prepare to embark on an extraordinary journey through Victoria, Australia, and create lifelong memories.

-If you are looking for more amazing and best places to visit in Melbourne or more travel in Victoria destinations, Explore Victoria has some more articles below for you to check out.
+Even if you love exploring Gippsland or driving the Great Alpine Road, Victoria has something special for you, and there is so much more for you to discover.
+If you are looking for more incredible and best places to visit in Melbourne or more travel in Victoria destinations, Explore Victoria has some more articles below for you to check out.
+Expand your horizons and get out and about in Victoria, Australia, for an unforgettable experience.

-If you have an idea, attraction, or top spot, feel free to leave us a comment or email us at contact@explorevictoriaaustralia.com
+If you have an idea, attraction, or top spot in Victoria, please comment or email us at contact@explorevictoriaaustralia.com.